simphotonics/directed_graph/README.md

 - **In-degree** of a vertex: Number of edges ending at this vertex.
 For example, vertex H has in-degree 3.
 - **Out-degree** of a vertex: Number of edges starting at this vertex.
 For example, vertex F has out-degree 1.
-- **Root**: A vertex with in-degree zero.
-Vertices A and D in the graph above are roots.
+- **Source**: A vertex with in-degree zero is called (local) source.
+Vertices A and D in the graph above are local sources.
 - **Edge**: A pair of vertices (vertex1, vertex2).
 The edge is starting at vertex1 and ends at vertex2.
 - **Path**: One or more connected edges.
 - **Cycle**: A path that starts and ends at the same vertex.
 For example, a self-loop is a cycle.
 The dashed edges in the figure indicate a cycle.